$J$-states and quantum channels between indefinite metric spaces

 Suppose that $\Phi$ is a quantum operator, then we already know that $\Psi(\cdot)=J\Phi(J\,\cdot)$ is a completely $J$-positive map, and from (\ref{s2 5}) we obtain

 and (\ref{s2 6}) implies

-Condition (\ref{s2 6}) is equivalent to (\ref{s2 8}) however, we will maintain (\ref{s2 8}) to achieve in our exposition a format more according with the new situation, that is, we would like to use only the involution $\natural$ in the equations involved.
+Condition (\ref{s2 6}) is equivalent to (\ref{s2 8}).
+However, in our exposition, we will maintain (\ref{s2 8}) to achieve a more related format to the new situation.
+In other words, we would only like to use the involution $\natural$ in the involved equations.